-A period of neglect followed, then Fleetwood Civic Society stepped in to make sure that the building was preserved and loved for future generations.
+A period of neglect followed, where the building deteriorated.
+Then Fleetwood Civic Society stepped in, to enable preservation of the building for future generations.

 Fleetwood Festive Lights light up The Mount Pavilion at Christmas.

-The Mount is one of the buildings which is opened each September by the Civic Society for the annual Fleetwood Heritage Open Days.
+The Mount is one of the buildings opened each September by the Civic Society for the annual Fleetwood Heritage Open Days.

-You can go inside, take a look at the building, see the workings of the clock, go out onto the balcony and take in the splended views.
+You can go inside and take a look at the building.
+See the workings of the clock, go out onto the balcony and take in the splendid views.

 The Mount Crest